 Our trek team ensures that you don’t have to carry anything (apart from your day pack), cook or build camp-sites during the trek itself.
 Mess and kitchen tents are provided along with various other implements to ensure that your camping trip is as comfortable as possible.

 We believe in making sure that you are given every chance possible to take in your surroundings and connect with the local cultures and the exuberant nature that surrounds you.

-Our multi-day treks normally start in sub-Andean cloud forest and venture up into high-Andean forest, through Sub-Paramo and into the Paramo at over 3,800 meters above sea-level or 12,540 feet so it’s essential that your personal kit is suitable for the conditions.
+Our multi-day treks normally start in sub-Andean cloud forest and venture up into high-Andean forest, through sub-paramo and into the highland paramo at over 3,800 meters above sea-level or 12,540 feet so it’s essential that your personal kit is suitable for these conditions.

 We’ll be staying in places where temperatures fall well below freezing at night and snowfall is not uncommon.
 Full details of what to expect are explained once you’ve booked with us.